k4cg/matomat-service/maas-server/README.md

 Use `admin` with password `admin` for initial login.
 Create new user and delete user `admin` afterwards.
 (Hash for the password in `initial_data.sql` was created with bcrypt using 10 rounds)

+## Shutting down the server
+Send a SIGTERM or SIGINT, server will then shutdown after a grace period configured in `config.yml`.

 ## Reference Links
 [awesome-go](https://github.com/avelino/awesome-go)
 [config](https://github.com/olebedev/config)